ABOUT US

 By working closely with local communities and putting human behavior-change at the center of our efforts, we create sustainable and long-lasting change for cats and dogs in Cambodia.

-This is why community outreach is one of the most important pillars of our work.
-We are building close relationships with monks and caretakers in each pagoda to increase their knowledge and engage them in feeding, sterilizing and medicating the animals.
+Subsidized vet care and safety net programs are essential to prevent animal surrender.
+We are building close relationships with local communities to increase their knowledge and engage them in feeding, sterilizing and medicating the animals.

 We also visit schools and community events to educate the public about responsible pet ownership, and encourage people to adopt, rather than buying from pet shops.